Getting your book published is a challenge in itself. And finding a reader base is often even harder.

 Finding Suitable Podcasts on MatchMaker.fm

-MatchMaker.fm is a free online platform that connects podcaters with guests.
+MatchMaker.fm is an online platform that connects podcasters with guests.
 So if you’re looking to find suitable podcasts to promote your book on, all it takes is a few clicks.

 The first step is to create your guest profile.
 Simply upload a photo, add your areas of interest, and fill in some basic details about yourself.
 For more on how to create the perfect guest profile, check out this article.